 “Jill has supported us with the launch of a new qualification Property Maintenance Operative Level 2 Standard and taken on several apprentices in this area”.

 As part of our commitment to providing more than just bricks and mortar, we have introduced a project to help customers get into work.

-With funding support from our partners at Buildbase and Efficiency East Midlands (EEM), our Accelerate project will provide 30 weeks of intensive employability support for anyone living in our homes in the Lincolnshire area who are looking for employment, enhance their careers or move towards the job market
+With funding support from our partners at Buildbase and Efficiency East Midlands (EEM), our Accelerate project provides 30 weeks of intensive employability support for anyone living in our homes in the Lincolnshire area who are looking for employment, enhancing their careers or moving towards the job market

 This includes anyone who has any potential barriers to working, such as health issues or convictions.

-The project will also provide a further six weeks of in-work support, once a person has found work, to ensure both the employer and new recruit are comfortable in a bid to make sure the job remains sustainable.
+The project also provides a further six weeks of in-work support, once a person has found work, to ensure both the employer and new recruit are comfortable in a bid to make sure the job remains sustainable.

 For more information, call us on 0800 027 2057 or fill in the form below and one of the team will give you a call back.

 The latest feature in our series sees us follow a member of our safer communities team through a typical day.